 6. Send your collection to us via FREEPOST

-Send back your collection by FREEPOST including your wasps and other insects you trap.
+Send back your collection, including your wasps and other insects trapped, in a jiffy envelope to the FREEPOST address we provide.

 - Write the FREEPOST address on the front of your envelope (nothing else!) and add your trap number and post code on the reverse.
 It’s really important that you put your trap number on the back of your envelope AND include it inside the envelope so we can match your collection to your data and location.